 Lack of exercise

 Inactivity can lead to a feeling of tiredness.
 Though you might think that exercise leaves you tired, working out regularly can improve your energy levels over time.
-Incorporate a quick walk or jog into your daily routine for an extra boost of dopamine.
+Incorporate a quick walk or jog into your daily routine for an extra dopamine boost.

 Depression or anxiety